d12frosted/elpa-mirror/gnu/llm-readme.txt

   function). *Not every LLM can handle function calling, and those that do not will ignore the functions entirely*.
 The function `llm-capabilities' will return a list with `function-calls' in it if the LLM supports function calls.
-Right now only Gemini, Vertex and Open AI support function calling.
+Right now only Gemini, Vertex, Claude, and Open AI support function calling.
 Ollama should get function calling soon.
 However, even for LLMs that handle function calling, there is a fair bit of difference in the capabilities.
 Right now, it is possible to write function calls that succeed in Open AI but cause errors in Gemini, because Gemini does not appear to handle functions that have types that contain other types.
 So client programs are advised for right now to keep function to simple types.

   The way to call functions is to attach a list of functions to the `llm-function-call' slot in the prompt.
 This is a list of